powerseed/item-based-collaborative-filtering/handin/README.txt

 The folder 'visualization' contain the result of test on different hyperparameter.
 The npy files in that folder are the saved versions of a numpy matrix, which contain the test result.

 The folder 'test' contain some testing code we use to verify our models, you might need to move them to current diretory for working.
+Simply run the test code and the result will shows.

 The folder R implementation contain the source code of generating hyperplane.